OleksiyRudenko/dev-env/README.md

    - `sync-branch-rebase` - rebases current branch onto (updated) `master`; conflicts may arise
    - `sync-branch-continue` - completes reabasing after conflict resolution
+ * If `git` often asks you for your identification or just installed `git` and haven't configured it yet, it is time to configure your identity for `git`.
+   Edit two initial lines in `git-helper.sh` accordingly and uncomment them.
  * Run `git-helper.sh`

 #### Tweak terminal